-We are currently aplying for Vegan accreditation.
-In regard to
+We are currently looking into Vegan accreditation.

-We do not advocate or promote animal testing, and as far as Graphenstone are aware, we do not use any products in the paints that has been tested on animals."
+We do not advocate or promote animal testing, and as far as Graphenstone are aware, we do not use any products in the paints that has been tested on animals.

 VOCs include both man-made and naturally occurring chemical compounds and are present in the surrounding air, so in theory, nothing can be 100% free.
-Graphenstone paints have less than 0.01%/L or less than 1g/L in their natural mineral bases.
+Graphenstone paints have less than 0.1%/L or less than 1g/L in their natural mineral bases.

 Yes.
 Graphenstone paints have been awarded Cradle to Cradle Gold & Silver certifications for their paints.
-Each certification level represents increasingly rigorous achievement across five critical performance categories: material Health, material recycling, renewable energy, carbon management, water stewardship, and social fairness.
+Each certification level represents increasingly rigorous achievement across five critical performance categories: material health, material recycling, renewable energy, carbon management, water stewardship, and social fairness.
 The material health category uncovers every single chemical component and tests to 100ppm (100 parts per million) to ensure products are made using materials that are as safe as possible for humans and the environment.
-From 2020, all paints produced by Graphenstone are also preservative-free, one of the first companies in the world to achieve this.
+From 2020, all paints produced by Graphenstone are also chemical preservative-free, one of the first companies in the world to achieve this.

 Yes.
 Our paints are made from natural, sustainable minerals and ingredients, including natural plant-based resins.
 Lime, as it cures absorbs CO2 from the air, therefore helping to capture carbon as part of the natural “lime cycle”.
 The manufacturing process is powered entirely by renewable energy.
 The factory reuses the wastewater from production, and the containers they are supplied in are 100% recycled plastic which is also 100% recyclable.
 The paints are also completely free of microplastics, unlike acrylics.
 Acrylic paints (which most paints are) used in outdoor environments including buildings, road markings and boats release plastic particles as they degrade and this ends up in waterways, our oceans, and our air.
 Also, when you wash paintbrushes and rollers all those plastic particles are ending up in the ocean.
 These are the tiny plastic microbes that can easily transfer into the watercourse, and then into the ocean, harming wildlife.

 None of the paints has a strong odour at all.
-The pure Lime paints do have a natural odour, however, this is the non-toxic smell of a natural product.
+The pure Lime paints do have a natural odour; however, this is the non-toxic smell of a natural product.

 GrafClean and GrafClean Mid Sheen are the hardest wearing of the Graphenstone paints and the ones best suited for Bathrooms.